 Carole Petipher is an experienced guide and lecturer on combined history and art tours in France with 20 years’ experience.
 Having lived and worked on a number of bespoke river vessels and converted barges there she has used them as a platform from which to research her lectures.
 She uses art in all its guises to explore the characters that shaped France and likes to delve behind the scenes to discover hidden truths.

 Gainsborough transformed British art.
-Portraiture and landscape painting were different things at the outset of his career in the 1740s to what they were at his death in 1788.
-He took both genres to new heights and remains one of the most beloved figures of British Art.
+Portraiture and landscape painting were different things at the outset of his career in the 1740s compared with what they were at his death in 1788.
+He took both genres to new heights and remains one of the most beloved figures of British art.
 The lecture explores the development of this very British genius through his paintings and his own words and looks forward to the new developments at Gainsborough’s House as it creates a national centre for the artist.

 Mark Bills studied at the Slade School of Art and at the universities of Birmingham and Manchester.
 He was Curator at the Watts Gallery and is now Curator of the Gainsborough Museum and lectures regularly at the Tate, Russell-Cotes Gallery, Museum of London, Guildhall Art Gallery, Bristol University and Mercer Art Gallery.
-Publications include George Frederic Watts: Victorian Visionary (2008), The Art of Satire: London in Caricature (2006) and William Powell Frith: Painting the Victorian Age (2006).
+His publications include George Frederic Watts: Victorian Visionary (2008), The Art of Satire: London in Caricature (2006) and William Powell Frith: Painting the Victorian Age (2006).

 David Cross is an Hon.
 Research Fellow, Durham University.
 He is the author of a biography of George Romney and specialises in Lake District artists of all genres.
 His volume in the national series on public sculpture is Public Sculpture of Lancashire and Cumbria and was published in 2017.

-Dr Thomas completed an MA in Canada in Development Studies, and a PhD from Trinity College, Dublin in History and Political Science.
+Richard Thomas completed an MA in Canada in Development Studies, and a PhD from Trinity College, Dublin in History and Political Science.
 His career as an academic and as a political and institutional analyst in the field of International Development enabled him to travel widely in Eastern Europe, the Mediterranean, Africa, Asia and the Middle East.
-He always sought to understand the arts and culture of the country or region he was living or working in since they illuminate the past and help to explain the present.
+He always sought to understand the arts and culture of the country or region in which he was living or working in since they illuminate the past and help to explain the present.